-Enrollment will be based on the expiration dates of current badge holders, once TUS is enrolled in the program and it becomes operational.
-It is anticipated that badge holders will go through the enrollment process the month preceding their current expiration date.
-The TUS ASO will notify badge holders and signatories of the schedule so that resources can be properly allocated for an efficient process.
+Enrollment is based on the expiration date of the holder’s current badge.
+In most cases, the enrollment process will take place in the month preceding badge holder’s current expiration date.
+The TUS ASO will notify badge holders and signatories of the schedule so resources can be allocated for an efficient process.

 Are there any fees associated with this new program?